Bahaa Hariri

-Bahaa El-Dine Rafic Al-Hariri (بهاء الدين رفيق الحريري; born 26 April 1966) is a Lebanese-Saudi billionaire business man.
-He is the eldest son of assassinated former Lebanese Prime Minister Rafic Hariri from his father's first marriage with Nida Bustani, an Iraqi.
+Bahaa El-Dine Rafic Al-Hariri (بهاء الدين رفيق الحريري; born 26 April 1966) is a Lebanese-Saudi billionaire businessman.
+He is the eldest son of assassinated former Lebanese Prime Minister Rafic Hariri, from his father's first marriage with Nida Bustani, an Iraqi national.
 He is the brother of former Lebanese Prime Minister Saad Hariri.

-Since the start of the uprising in Lebanon in October 2019, Hariri has been vocal in his support for the protestors, speaking out about corruption in the political system and the failure of the state to support the people.
+Since the start of the uprising in Lebanon in October 2019, Hariri has been vocal in his support of the protestors, speaking out about corruption in the political system and the failure of the state to support the people.

+He is currently listed at #1545 on Forbes' list of top billionaires.

 Early years

-Bahaa Hariri was born in Saudi-Arabia on 26 April 1966.
+Bahaa Hariri was born in Saudi Arabia on 26 April 1966.
 He holds a master's degree in business administration from Boston University.
-After completing his studies, he moved to work for his family Construction and Development company Saudi Oger Ltd.
+After completing his studies, he moved to work for his family Construction and Development company, Saudi Oger Ltd.

 Business activities

-In 2002, Hariri founded Horizon Group, a real estate holding company with investments in Lebanon, Jordan and Saudi Arabia.
+In 2002, Hariri founded Horizon Group, a real estate holding company with investments in Lebanon, Jordan, and Saudi Arabia.
 He is the majority owner of Globe Express Services, a logistics company with a presence in more than 100 countries.

 He has invested in New Abdali, a planned commercial district of Amman, Jordan.
-The project in partnership with the Jordanian government focuses on the development of the old downtown district of Al-Abdali, including luxury shopping, residences and offices.
+The project, in partnership with the Jordanian government, focuses on the development of the old downtown district of Al-Abdali, including luxury shopping, residences, and offices.

 In 2008, he sold his stake in Saudi Oger, the family construction business, to his brother Saad Hariri, the former prime minister of Lebanon.

 In 2010, Bahaa made a pledge to create the Rafik B. Hariri Institute for Computing and Computational Science & Engineering in Boston University, where Hariri is currently a member of the board of trustees.

 In May 2011, he inaugurated the Rafik Hariri Center for the Middle East at the Atlantic Council, a think-tank based in Washington DC.
 He sits on the Atlantic Council's international advisory board.

-In June 2017, "ABC Verdun", a shopping mall in Beirut, was launched as a joint development between Hariri's real estate company Verdun 1544 and ABC.
+In June 2017, "ABC Verdun", a shopping mall in Beirut, was launched as a joint development between Hariri's real estate company, Verdun 1544, and ABC.